crcritel/cloud-networking-resilience/README.md

 ### 💬 Author’s Note

-This project is dedicated to **Ade**, whose memory inspired the spirit of resilience that defines this work.
+This project is dedicated to **Ade (2017 – 2022)** — my beloved Bengal cat, brother, son, dearest friend, and constant companion.

+Through his quiet strength, unwavering loyalty, and gentle presence, he taught me what resilience truly means in life.
+In my work, I design for resilience every day — and it felt only natural to honor him here, with his face on this book,
+so that everyone who reads it sees the inspiration behind both my life’s work and this journey.

-The repository will continue to evolve as new chapters, updates, and resources are released, ensuring that the book’s examples remain current with the latest advancements in cloud networking and AWS services.
+The repository will continue to evolve as new chapters, updates, and resources are released,
+ensuring that the book’s examples remain current with the latest advancements in cloud networking and AWS services.

 ---